 A major focus of the Office of Research is on technology and business innovation, business development, and sustainable development and growth for small and medium sized enterprises.

-The CRD houses WKU’s Applied Research Centers, the WKU Small Business Development Center, the Central Region ICC (Innovation and Commercialization Center), and the WKU Small Business Accelerator, which is currently home to 17 technology-based businesses.
+The CRD is home to WKU’s Applied Research Centers, the WKU Small Business Development Center, the Central Region ICC (Kentucky Innovation Network), and the WKU Small Business Accelerator.

 For more information about the Center for Research and Development or if you are interested in locating your business in the Small Business Accelerator please contact us.